SpaceX launch tonight: Everything to know about the Starlink launch from Cape Canaveral

 When is the next SpaceX Starlink launch from the Cape?

-More SpaceX Starlink missions are expected to be launched soon from Cape Canaveral Space Force Station, but the company hasn't yet announced when the next mission is targeted for liftoff.
+Future SpaceX Starlink missions are expected to launch soon from Cape Canaveral Space Force Station, but the company hasn't yet announced when the next mission is targeted for liftoff.
 For the latest schedule updates, visit floridatoday.com/launchschedule.

 Rick Neale is a Space Reporter at FLORIDA TODAY (for more of his stories, click here).
 Contact Neale at 321-242-3638 or rneale@floridatoday.com.
 Twitter/X: @RickNeale1

-Space is important to us and that's why we're working to bring you top coverage of the industry and Florida launches.
-Journalism like this takes time and resources.
-Please support it with a subscription here.
+Space is important to us and that's why we're working to bring you top coverage of the indu